Last updated on July 13, 2026

 Vaultborn Tyrant makes more experienced players balk at just how far power creep has gone.
 A nice ETB on a well-statted creature is great, but turning all your other big creatures into more card draw and lifegain plus replacing itself on the battlefield when it dies the first time is a lot.
 It’s just a really solid card that holds up on its own, and you can tell we’re getting into the really good stuff.

-Greater Good is a really classic way to draw cards if you have a lot of big creatures.
+Greater Good is a classic way to draw cards if you have a lot of big creatures.
 The ability to activate it at instant speed (and for free!) is incredible here, too, allowing you to respond to removal or a board wipe.
-Discarding cards isn’t going to be much of a downside, and it’s not even a downside at all if you care about your ‘yard.
+Discarding cards isn’t going to be much of a downside, or a downside at all if you care about your ‘yard.
 It might look like just another draw card, but those subtle differences are key.

 How many games of Commander have been ended on the spot by a well-timed Chandra's Ignition?
 A lot of cards like this hit all players, but this example spares the self burn, which makes it infinitely better.
 It’s not difficult to make a game-changing play with this one, even if you don’t win the game outright.
 I was a big fan of this early on, but it seemed to take a while to catch on and is still underplayed in my opinion.

 Elemental Bond sets itself apart from similar cards by allowing you to draw off creatures with power 3, whereas these cards usually care about creatures with power 4 or greater.
-Sure, it’s only 1 point, but it does matter even if you’re trying to get creatures out with 10+ power.
+Sure, it’s only 1 point, but it that's a whole collective of cards this draws off of that similar cards don't.
 It’s clean, simple, and powerful.

 Optionality is great, and Return of the Wildspeaker leans into that.
 Sure, most of the time you’re going to draw cards.
 Getting the option of a +3/+3 for (effectively) your whole team is a great trick once in a while, too.
 This card has a fairly high mana cost, but it’s worth it, believe me.